Cases of deadly COVID-19 are devastating vulnerable communities across the globe.

 The hidden impacts of COVID-19 on children

-They may be less likely to get COVID, but children are bearing the brunt of the pandemic.
+Children are the biggest victims of the pandemic.
 For children and young people, their formative years have been disrupted in a way that their parents never experienced.
-And the impact will be long-lasting.
+The impact can have life-long implications to children’s education, health, nutrition, and wellbeing.

 Workers sort oxygen cylinders that are being used for COVID-19 patients.
 UNICEF is supporting procurement and distribution of oxygen supplies including cylinders, concentrators and generation plants to help communities in need. © UNICEF/UN0455355/Nanu/AFP